paulwu/SpecKitDevContainerTemplate/README.md

 # From your WSL terminal# From your WSL terminal

-cd ~cd ~
+cd ~

-git clone <your-repo-url>git clone <your-repo-url>
+git clone <your-repo-url>

-cd SpecKitDevContainerBasecd SpecKitDevContainerBase
+cd SpecKitDevContainerBase

 # Open in VS Code from WSL# Open in VS Code from WSL